Timi457/LightingVisualizer/README.md

 This should open the project in unity so it's ready to use.

-## Basic Unity tutorial
+## Explanation of Elements in my project
 All objects in Unity (both the lights and the tree) are GameObjects.
 You can add various types of GameObjects to your project.
 You can alter their color, size, function, material and so forth.
 You can attach components to GameObjects.
+To create a new GameObject: go to the hierarchy (left panel) > create > choose what you'd like to create. or go to the top menu bar > GameObject > select what you'd like to create.

 All of my lights have C# script components attached to them.
 I attach these componenets and create the GameObjects in scene mode.
 Game mode is how you can test your project.
 In game mode when you push play you can run your scripts.
+To create a new script: go to assets (bottom panel) > left click > create > select C# script.
+You can now create any script.
+Once you have created a script you can drag it onto the GameObject you want to attach it to or click on the GameObject > scroll down to click on Component > select script > click the script you'd like to add.